Content Strategy Explained in 180 Seconds

 That’s one example of how social media works within a content strategy.
 As a research and networking tool, it supports influencer marketing.

 Social media marketing is also an important channel for content promotion.
-It’s not necessarily the most effective channel, but it’s the easiest to get started with.
+It’s probably the easiest to get started with.
 It takes almost zero effort to share your content.
+But it doesn’t correlate with performance as much as the other promotion channels.

 We all have our favorite social networks, but our goal is to be active in our audience’s favorite social network.
 Hopefully, you discovered this during our audience research above.
 And hopefully, you’ve already taken a little time to make friends there, become part of a community and build an engaged following.